CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 ~~~

-### Dilithium root certificate
+### ML-DSA-65 root certificate

-This is the Dilithium root certificate.
+This is the ML-DSA-65 root certificate.
 It contains a Delta Certificate
 Descriptor extension which includes sufficient information to recreate
 the ECDSA P-521 root.